-Interview: Michael Schwarting & Frances Campani on the Aluminaire House
+Interview with Michael Schwarting & Frances Campani on the Aluminaire House

 Architect Michael Schwarting probably had little idea of the years he would devote to the future of a Modernist prefab prototype when he first came in contact with the Aluminaire House 30 years ago.
 Nor did Frances Campani, his wife and business partner, who soon found herself involved in a major salvaging effort.